Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 ### Decommissioned

 This management group is for landing zones that are being cancelled.
 Cancelled landing zones will be moved to this management group before deletion by Azure after 30-60 days.
-There are currently no policies assigned at this management group.

 <table>
 <tr><th>Management Group </th><th>Policy Configuration</th></tr>